-We’ve already talked about the best time of the year to visit Romania, so if you choose the high season and a popular destination (like going to the beach in mid-July), expect prices of everything – from accommodation to food – to be much higher.
+We’ve already talked about the best time of the year to visit Romania, so if you choose the high season and a popular destination (like going to the beach in mid-July or early August), expect prices of everything – from accommodation to food – to be much higher.

-Therefore, for visiting any beaches in Romania during the high season, I think a budget of at least 40 Euros per day, per person is a good starting point unless you have some or all the meals covered by your hotel.
+Therefore, for visiting any beaches in Romania during the high season, I think a budget of at least 50 Euros per day, per person is a good starting point for food & drinks unless you have some or all the meals covered by your hotel.

 Some places are more expensive (like Mamaia) while others are cheaper.
 But they are all way more expensive than your regular Romanian city, that’s a fact.

 You will also pay extra for sun loungers (up to €10 per day), parking if you need it (up to €20 per day) and basically anything you can think of.
 So yes, starting this year, beach going in Romania is really expensive.